You may be surprised to learn that diarrhea in some form is a persistent, common problem for many people with low vitamin B12 levels.

 After the full course of Metronidazol I no longer had the diarrhea I’d had for a dozen years.

-Each of the small courses of antiobiotic changed the texture of my stool (this is so gross, but it is also the only way to tell you this) however the changes didn’t last.
+Each of the small courses of antiobiotic changed the texture of my stool (this is so gross, but it is also the only way to explain) however the changes didn’t last.
 The last course of Metronidazol not only changed the texture, the change lasted.

 That means, among other things, when I eat corn it no longer comes out looking like corn.
 The most probable explanation is that I now have more stomach acid due to the antibiotic killing the h.pylori that had been attached to my stomach lining.
 And, I seem to be regaining some balance and not bumping into doorways as much.
 Living in the hydrogen sulfide from the privy pit had affected my balance, memory, soft tissue, etc.